 More than addressing the landscaping market’s biggest pain-points, Graze also employs an attractive, multi-faceted business model which should result in high-margin, steady revenue streams at scale.

 That is, Graze is both a hardware and a software company.
 On one side, they sell the robotic lawnmower for $30,000 per mower.
-On the other side, they sell a software service at $1,000 per month per mower.
+On the other side, they sell a software-as-a-service (SaaS) offering at $1,000 per month per mower.
 That service is necessary to keep the mower up-to-date and functioning.

-Over the course of five years, then, each mower Graze sells will net the company $90,000 in revenue, $60,000 of which is high-margin, annually recurring software revenue.
+Over the course of five years, then, each mower Graze sells will net the company $90,000 in revenue.
+Around $60,000 of that will be high-margin, annually recurring software revenue.

-At scale, this should result in significantly higher gross margins that pure-play hardware companies, as well as much more revenue visibility and stability.
+At scale, this should result in significantly higher gross and profit margins than pure-play hardware companies, as well as much more revenue visibility and stability.

 Some Early Stage Visibility

-As stated earlier, one of the major risks with Graze is that the company hasn’t actually sold any lawnmowers yet, because the product is still in development mode.
+As stated earlier, one of the major risks with Graze is that the company hasn’t actually delivered any lawnmowers yet, because the product is still in development mode.

-But, the company has two signed Letters of Intent (LOIs) which help mitigate this pre-revenue risk.
+But, the company has signed and executed three Letters of Intent (LOIs) which help mitigate this pre-revenue risk.